OctopusDeploy/docs/docs/administration/spaces/index.md

 You can delete spaces when you are the **Space manager**.
 Deleting a space cannot be undone, and the space and all of its contents, including projects, environments, releases, and deployment history will be deleted.

-1. Navigate to {{Configuration,Spaces}} and selecT the space you want to delete.
+1. Navigate to {{Configuration,Spaces}} and select the space you want to delete.
 1. Expand the **Task Queue Status** section and select the Stop task queue checkbox, and click **SAVE**.
 1. Click the overflow button and select **Delete**.
 1. Enter the name of the space and click **DELETE**.